 The financial risks inherent in its portfolio are primarily market-related or are otherwise relevant to particular asset classes.
-Operational risks include those related to Tetragon's organisational structure, investment manager, legal and regulatory environment, taxation, financing and other areas where internal or
+Operational risks include those related to Tetragon's organisational structure, investment manager, legal and regulatory environment, taxation, financing and other areas where internal or external factors could result in financial or reputational loss.

-The risks and uncertainties discussed below are those that Tetragon believes are material, but these risks and uncertainties are not the only ones that the company faces.
+The risks and uncertainties discussed in this section are those that Tetragon believes are material, but these risks and uncertainties are not the only ones that the company faces.
 Additional risks and uncertainties that the company does not presently know about or that it currently believes are immaterial may also adversely impact the company's business, financial condition, results of operations, the value of its assets or the value of an investment in Tetragon's shares.
 If any of the following risks actually occur, the company's business, financial condition, results of operations, the value of its assets and the value of your investment would likely suffer.